mjidhkhan/node-menuplanning-api/README.md

 # node-menuplanning-api

-Restfull API for food Menu Planning Using Node and express JS
+Simple Restfull API for food Menu Planning Using Node and express JS

 ```
 url: localhost:3000